 Each series of units of the Trust is deemed to be entitled to its proportionate share of the average annual gross assets, as defined in the Declaration of Trust.
-The Manager will be entitled to receive an annual fee (the "Management Fee") equal to 1.5% of the proportionate share of the Series A Units and the Series F Units of the average annual gross assets and an annual fee equal to 1.15% of the proportionate share of the Series I Units of the average annual gross assets (calculated by using a simple moving average of the month end value of all assets, excluding mortgage syndications, of the Trust) plus applicable taxes, payable monthly.
-For each series of units of the Trust, the Manager also receives an additional fee (the "Incentive Fee") equal to 10% of net earnings and capital gains plus applicable taxes but prior to the deduction for the Incentive Fee, payable annually.
+The Manager will be entitled to receive an annual fee (the "Management Fee") equal to 1.5% (2022 - 1.5%) of the proportionate share of the Series A Units and the Series F Units of the average annual gross assets and an annual fee equal to 1.15% (2022 - 1.15%) of the proportionate share of the Series I Units of the average annual gross assets (calculated by using a simple moving average of the month-end value of all assets, excluding mortgage syndications, of the Trust) plus applicable taxes, payable monthly.

-Notes to Consolidated Financial Statements (Tabular amounts expressed in thousands of Canadian dollars, unless otherwise indicated)
+Notes to Consolidated Financial Statements (Tabular amounts expressed in thousands of United States dollars, unless otherwise indicated)

-12. Related party transactions and balances (continued):
+9. Related party transactions and balances (continued):